A Geometric Perspective on Diffusion Models: Introduction

-In this paper, we provide a geometric perspective to deepen our understanding of diffusion models, especially the sampling dynamics.
-The state-of-the-art variance-exploding SDE \cite{karras2022edm} is taken as an example to reveal the underlying intriguing structures.
-Our empirical observations are illustrated in Figure~\ref{fig:model}.
-Intuitively, given an initial sample from the noise distribution, the difference between its denoising output and its current position forms the scaled score for simulating the sampling trajectory.
+In this paper, we provide a geometric perspective to facilitate an intuitive understanding of diffusion models, especially their sampling dynamics.
+The state-of-the-art variance-exploding SDE \cite{karras2022edm} is taken as the main example to reveal the underlying intriguing structures.
+Our empirical observations (Section~\ref{sec:visual}) are summarized and illustrated in Figure~\ref{fig:model}.
+Given an initial sample from the noise distribution, the difference between its denoising output and its current position forms the score direction for simulating the sampling trajectory.
 This explicit trajectory is almost straight such that the ODE simulation can be greatly accelerated at a modest cost of truncation error.
-Furthermore, the denoising output itself forms another implicit trajectory that starts near the final sample and quickly appears decent visual quality.
-These two simple and smooth trajectories depict the characters of ODE-based sampling and we further establish a theoretical relationship between the optimal ODE-based sampling and annealed mean shift to understand the asymptotic behavior of diffusion models.
-Additionally, we provide several applications to demonstrate the potential of our geometric perspective to reform existing practices of diffusion models, such as speeding up previous samplers, re-examining latent interpolation and re-interpreting distillation-based fast sampling techniques.
+Besides, the denoising output itself forms another implicit trajectory that quickly appears decent visual quality, which offers a simple way to accelerate existing samplers (Section~\ref{subsec:trajectory}).
+Intriguingly, the derivative of denoising trajectory shares the same direction as the negative second-order derivative of sampling trajectory, and in principle, all previously developed second-order samplers can be derived from the specific finite differences of the denoising trajectory (Section~\ref{sec:denoising}).
+Overall, these two trajectories fully depict the ODE-based sampling process in diffusion models.